How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 Conclusion

-Zoom is now installed and configured on your Ubuntu system.
-The .deb method gives you direct vendor packages with manual update control, Snap provides automatic hands-off updates, and Flatpak offers sandboxed security isolation.
-You can switch between installation methods at any time by removing one and installing another.
-For related communication tools, see our guides for Discord on Ubuntu, Slack on Ubuntu, or Microsoft Teams on Ubuntu.
+Zoom is now installed on Ubuntu, ready for video meetings, webinars, and screen sharing.
+The .deb package delivers the latest official release with manual update control, Snap handles updates automatically through a community repack, and Flatpak adds sandboxed security isolation.
+You can switch between methods at any time by removing one and installing another.
+For other communication tools on Ubuntu, see the guides for install Discord on Ubuntu, install Slack on Ubuntu, install Microsoft Teams on Ubuntu, install Signal on Ubuntu, or install Telegram on Ubuntu.

 Found this guide useful?